czovekboti/gloomhaven_agent/README.md

 ![Agent Flow](graph.png)

-The agent tries up to 3 times to get a good answer:
+The agent uses a LangGraph pipeline with up to 3 attempts to find a good answer:

-1. First try: searches the rulebook
+1. **First attempt** — retrieves relevant chunks from the rulebook via RAG
-2. Second try: rewrites the query and searches again
+2. **Second attempt** — rewrites the query and searches the rulebook again
-3. Third try: falls back to web search
+3. **Third attempt** — falls back to web search via Tavily

-(Might fallback to web search after first try as well)
+The agent may also fall back to web search after the first attempt if retrieval quality is low.

+## Evaluation

+- 3 manual question-answer pairs are used as seeds
+- 12 synthetic examples are generated from these using the LLM
+- The agent answers each question
+- Results are checked for correctness and an LLM-as-judge reviews the explanations

 ## Configuration

-Edit `config.yaml` to change:
+Edit `config.yaml` to change the LLM model, temperature, number of retrieved chunks, and max retry attempts.

-- LLM model and temperature
-- Number of rulebook chunks to retrieve
-- Maximum retry attempts
+## Project Structure
 ## Evaluation:
 1. Generate 15 question-answer pairs based on 3 examples
 2. Input questions into agenti ai